ViragRajput/image-slider-project/README.md

 - **images**: Folder containing image files.

 ## Note
-📚 This project is crafted for my personal learning experience.
+📚 This project is crafted for my personal learning exercise.
 It might have a few quirks, so use it with a playful spirit!
 Your understanding and any friendly feedback are appreciated.
 Happy coding! 🚀

 ## Contributing